dynamsoft-docs/document-viewer-docs/api/class/browseviewer.md

  -80003 | XXX module license is missing.
  -80004 | XXX module license version does not match.
  -80005 | Domain does not match the domain bound to the XXX module license.
- -80050 | DDV.setConfig has not been set up yet.
+ -80050 | Dynamsoft.DDV.setConfig has not been set up yet.
- -80051 | DDV.setConfig has not been completed.
+ -80051 | Dynamsoft.DDV.setConfig has not been completed.

 ### destroy()